Lights Out (Lisa Marie Presley song): Composition

 "Lights Out" is a country rock and pop song.
 New York Times critic Anthony DeCurtis has described it as an "easy-rolling, roots-oriented guitar groove".
 Its lyrics talk about the graves of Presley's family at Graceland, referring to the "damn back lawn" of the estate.
 Set in common time, the song is written in the key of D major and possesses a moderate tempo of 112 beats per minute.

 Critical reception

 "Lights Out" was positively received by music critics.
 Chuck Taylor of Billboard magazine called the song's country-rock sound a "perfect" emulation of Elvis Presley while another Billboard reviewer, Ray Waddell, labeled it a "real powerhouse".
 Nigel Patterson of the Elvis Information Network wrote that "Lights Out" was a good debut for Presley and also commended B-side "Savior" for complementing "Lights Out" appealingly.
 He went on to note the song's "infectious" beat and "searing" lyrics and said that the song was good choice for radio airplay, citing its multi-generational appeal.
 ElvisNews.com compared Presley's vocals on the song to those of Shania Twain, Wynonna Judd, and especially Cher, recalling her version of Marc Cohn's "Walking in Memphis".
-Entertainment Weekly gave the song a "B+" rating, also noting the resemblance to Cher and further comparing Presley's voice to that of Sheryl Crow's.
 Taylor described her voice as a cross between Cher and Patty Smyth.